geoscixyz/em/content/geophysical_surveys/dcr/physics.rst

 from the source, and potentials are measured at different locations.
 Using :ref:`numerical methods<solving_maxwells_equations>`, we can model the currents and accumulation of charges due to conductivity contrasts as shown in the animation below.
-The arrows denote the :ref:`current density<current_density_J>`, while the color indicates the strength and sign of :ref:`accumulated charges<bound_charge_Q>`.
+The arrows denote the direction of the :ref:`current density<current_density_J>`, while the color indicates the strength and sign of :ref:`accumulated charges<bound_charge_Q>`.
 The source location is marked by a triangle.